-During Graded Learning Opportunities calculators without communications capabilities are permitted.
-Anything which can access others or the web, such as iPods or cell phones, cannot be used.
-Similarly, books, notes, etc. are not permitted.
-Collaboration during Graded Learning Opportunities is forbidden.
+During Graded Learning Opportunities nothing but a Number Two pencil is permitted: No calculators, cell phones, books, notes, etc. Collaboration during Graded Learning Opportunities is forbidden.
+Collaboration during labs is encouraged.

 If you have classroom policies about lateness, use of cell phones, computers, or recording equipment, you are advised to include these are on your syllabus.